uk-gov-mirror/jncc.jncc-website-search/jncc-search-frontend/README.md

 Run the API gateway locally to initiate requests to the lambda via the browser.
 Note that you'll need to restart this if your credentials change.

     sam local start-api --static-dir <path to static-assets dir>

+NOTE: SAM starts in .aws-sam/build/ so you need to specify the path to the static-assets directory relative to that i.e. `--static-dir ../../static-assets`.

 The site should then be accessible via http://localhost:3000/.
 You'll need to do a `sam build` every time you make a change as there's currently no --watch flag.